 Gamification offers the kind of experiences that agents and customers demand and also provides them an opportunity to stay engaged.
 This is especially true for millennials as frequent interactions and richer experiences are quite important to them.
 Gamification provides insurers a way to show that they quite understand the need and preferences of the millennials.
 It also helps them present a more positive and compelling value proposition.

 The experiences of early adopters should encourage the ones interested in leveraging gamification.
 It has clearly been exhibited that tangible returns can come from relatively limited investments and focused pilot programs.
 The fact that early adopters have moved on to fully operationalize gamification makes it evident that gamification is here to stay for the insurance industry.
-Gamification is closely associated with customer centricity and engagement, which are insurance sector’s most pressing imperatives.
+Gamification is closely associated with customer centricity and engagement, which are the insurance sector’s most pressing imperatives.
 This makes gamification an essential play for the carriers to be in.

 About the Author